bollu/lz/README.md

 # Core-MLIR

+- add API to clone region with entry handle.

 # Points
 - Experience report on writing a LEAN backend.
 - inline C string is a huge pain.